Volunteer in Belize

 - Epic weekend adventures - you’ll have your weekends free to explore Belize with your new-found friends.

 The Belize volunteer program is based on a small private island, 26 miles off the coast of Placencia in Southern Belize.
-Volunteer work takes place at sea and volunteers are accommodated in a well-equipped volunteer house on the island.
+This is a scuba diving volunteer program so volunteer work takes place at sea.
+Volunteers are accommodated in a well-equipped volunteer house on the island.